Nevada Wolf Pack: Men's basketball

 The Nevada Men's Basketball program first began in 1913.
 The program has won 19 conference championships and made ten appearances in the NCAA tournament.
 The team's current coach is Steve Alford.

-The men's basketball program has experience some success in recent years.
+The men's basketball program has experienced some success in recent years.
 In 2004, the Wolf Pack men's basketball team qualified for the NCAA tournament and advanced to the Sweet Sixteen for the first time in school history, where they fell to Georgia Tech.
 The team earned a repeat trip in 2005 and beat Texas in the first round before falling to eventual national runner-up Illinois.
 The team returned for 2006 as a #5 seed but was upset in the first round by former Big Sky Conference rival Montana.
 They began the 2006–07 season ranked #24.
 The Pack's major star during this recent period of success was Nick Fazekas.
 In 2007, Nevada was ranked #9 in men's basketball, which is the highest ranking that Nevada has ever held.
-Guards Ramon Sessions and Marcellus Kemp both flirted with leaving as juniors for the NBA draft, however Kemp decided to remain at Nevada while Sessions was drafted 56th overall in the 2007 NBA Draft.
+Guards Ramon Sessions and Marcellus Kemp both flirted with leaving as juniors for the NBA draft, however Kemp decided to remain at Nevada while Sessions was drafted 56th overall in the 2007 NBA draft.

 Football

-Ken Wilson is currently the head coach.
+Jeff Choate is currently the head coach.
 Chris Ault, who in 2012 was one of two active coaches who were enshrined in the College Football Hall of Fame as coaches (the other was John Gagliardi, who also retired after the 2012 season), spent a total of 28 seasons as head coach in three separate stints.
 Ault is credited with the creation of the Pistol Offense which he implemented at Nevada in 2004.
 Ault was also one of four Football Bowl Subdivision coaches active in 2012 with 200 career wins.

 The football team plays home games at Mackay Stadium.
 The modern Mackay Stadium replaced its predecessor and was completed in 1966 with a seating capacity of 7,500.
 The facility has been expanded several times in its history and now seats 30,000.

 The 2010 season saw Nevada at its best finishing the season ranked No. 11 in the AP and No. 13 in the BCS.
 The Pack celebrated their 500th win in school history with a 52–6 win over New Mexico State on November 20, 2010, at Mackay Stadium.
 On November 26, 2010, the Nevada Wolf Pack upset Boise State in a historic win at Mackay Stadium.
 In one round of overtime and 2 missed field goals by the Broncos, one at the end of regulation and one in overtime, Nevada Wolf Pack freshman kicker Anthony Martinez kicked a field goal to put Nevada on top for a final of 34–31.
 The Wolf Pack's win ended Boise State's 24-game winning streak, then the longest winning streak in the nation.
 It was also the Wolf Pack's first victory against Boise State after losing 10 straight games to the Broncos.